top of page

 The Play Museum and Maker’s Lab were created by two people who believe creativity isn’t just for childhood — it’s a way of living and learning at every age.

 Lisa comes from a world of music, imagination, and teaching.
-As the heart behind Play/Music Studio, she has spent years helping kids (and herself) build confidence through piano, songwriting, and creative exploration.
-Her approach blends play with real learning — where curiosity leads and skills naturally follow.
-The Play Museum grew from that same philosophy: a place where creativity feels alive, hands stay busy, and learning feels like discovery rather than work.
+As the heart behind the original Play/Music Studio (opened in 2021), she has spent years helping kids (and herself) build confidence through piano, songwriting, and creative exploration.
+Her approach blends play with real learning — where curiosity and excitement lead, skills will naturally follow.
+The students at her studio did more than just music- they got to play, too.
+Hence the name Play/Music.
+And as the years went on so did Miss Lisa's toy collection grow.

 Welcome to the Play Museum and Maker’s Lab — where curiosity leads, ideas grow, and imagination turns into something real.